Atim-Caroline/THE_COMPANY_FRONTEND/THE Compant Front end/TEAM_ROLES.md

 **Dependencies:**
 - Relies on Carol for design guidelines and component standards
-- Relies on Mercy for API specifications and data structure
+- Relies on carol for API specifications and data structure

-### Mercy - Frontend Developer & API Integration Specialist
+### Carol - Frontend Developer & API Integration Specialist
 **Responsibilities:**
 - API integration and data management
 - State management implementation